VanAndelInstitute/lambdaR/README.md

 zip test.zip test.r
 ```

 Now we can deploy our function.
 Note the default timeout is 3 seconds which is not quite long enough for our runtime to load.
 We increase this to 10 seconds.
+Note also you will need to substitute the layer ARNs below with the actual ARNs returned by the [publish layer commands above](#exection-role).

 ```